 A burgeoning trend in modern home design is a ‘transterior’ space, i.e one that straddles the border between indoor and outdoor, and it’s very easy to capture this style while using ceramic worktops.
 An outdoor kitchen could be a unique venue for a summer barbeque, and a section of ceramic surface could be perfect as a long-lasting outdoor table for long summer evenings of al fresco dining.

 Whatever your ceramic style wishes, we’ll work as hard as we can to turn them into a reality.
-If you’ve been inspired to take the plunge and invest in a ceramic kitchen worktop, then take a look at our online quote estimator and call us on 0330 3303038, where you’ll be connected with an expert advisor.
+If you’ve been inspired to take the plunge and invest in a ceramic kitchen worktop, then take a look at our online quote estimator and send us an email at email@example.com, where you’ll be connected with an expert advisor.